FitzwilliamMuseum/egyptiancoffins/_pop-ups/The-Wheatsheaf-Inn.md

 [The Wheatsheaf Inn](https://www.jdwetherspoon.com/pubs/all-pubs/england/cambridgeshire/the-wheatsheaf-inn-wisbech), owned by Wetherspoon's pub, has been one of our best received Pop-Up locations.
 With huge thanks to Manager Martin Baldwin, we held four Pop-Ups here on March 19, 21, 26 and June 26, 2019.

-Many Weatherspoon pubs are restored from interesting and unique buildings.
-The Wheatsheaf Inn is a former furniture and decorating store which ties in well with our Egyptian carpentry theme.
-The wooden chairs and tables at the venue were frequently referred to as examples of carpentry joints!

-We had over 100 meaningful engagements during our four Pop-Up sessions at this venue.
-Pop-Ups at The Wheatsheaf Inn also received more media and social media attention than any other venue.
-We made impressions (engagements of 3 minutes or less) with over 300 people passing by our Pop-Up.
-The best thing about this venue is that you get to interact with a more time rich audience in a relaxed environment.
-This is where we met our first Pop-Up regular, Nicky, with his family (pictured below).
+During our four Pop-Up sessions at the pub (which, quite fittingly, is the former site of a furniture and decorating store), we had over 100 meaningful engagements (3 minutes or more) and over 300 impressions (engagements of 3 minutes or less, including passers-by).
+One of the more rewarding aspects of this venue was getting to know regular pubgoers, including Nicky, his Mum, Sally, and Grandmother, Mary - pictured below.

-The Egyptian Coffins Project featured in the [Wetherspoon News](https://egyptiancoffins.org/news/wetherspoonnews) magazine, which has a readership of over 2 million!
+The Egyptian Coffins Pop-Up Museum featured in the [Wetherspoon News](https://egyptiancoffins.org/news/wetherspoonnews) magazine in June-August 2019, which has a readership of over 2 million!
+We were also interviewed by [BBC Cambridgeshire radio](https://www.bbc.co.uk/news/uk-england-cambridgeshire-47720757) in late March.